 Just an hour’s drive north of Venice and a mere 30 minutes drive from our home in Italy, the Prosecco Road runs for nearly 20 miles from Conegliano to Valdobbiadene.
 The breathtaking wine region is full of small terraced vineyards planted on steep slopes almost exclusively dedicated to grapes for Italy’s famed sparkling wine.
 You won’t find any massive producers here.
-Small family-run wineries producing the light and crisp Italian bubbly line the Prosecco Road.
+Small family-run wineries producing the light and crisp Italian bubbly line La Strada del Prosecco.
 They’ve remained small because the steep slopes make it difficult to mechanize the work and the traditional methods from more than 200 years ago are still used by growers in these hills today.

 Driving the Prosecco Road is like a treasure hunt.
 Just around every bend in the narrow, winding road is a new spectacular landscape.
-Though the entire road is picturesque, I think the most beautiful scenes are around the village of Santo Stefano.
-It’s also here that the most sought after Proseccos are made, with a dozen or so growers laying claim to patches of farmland on a hill with such perfect growing conditions that it is almost of mystical nenown.
+Though the entire road is picturesque, we think the most beautiful scenes are around the village of Santo Stefano.
+It’s also here that the most sought after Italian Prosecco is made, with a dozen or so growers laying claim to patches of farmland on a hill with such perfect growing conditions that it is almost of mystical renown.
 That hill is called the Cartizze and not only is it some of the most expensive farmland in all of Italy, it produces the grapes that make the Grand Cru of Proseccos.

 One of the most popular because of its location on the top of a hill in the heart of the Valdobbiadene DOCG (Denominazione di Origine Controllata e Garantita) zone, Ca’ Salina has an amazing view from its outdoor tents that serve as a tasting room in good weather.